 The audit committee (the "Committee") of Granite Real Estate Investment Trust (the "Trust") is a committee of the Board of Trustees (the "Board").
-The Committee shall oversee the accounting and financial reporting processes of the Trust and the audits of the Trust's financial statements and exercise the responsibilities and duties set out in this Charter.
+The Committee shall oversee the accounting and financial reporting processes of the Trust, the audits of the Trust's financial statements, and the Company's risk management procedures, and shall otherwise exercise the responsibilities and duties set out in this Charter.